anitape/vue-in-wordpress-theme/frontend/README.md

 # Setting up a Vue app inside a WordPress theme

 Splitting the code into multiple .vue files with single-file components will require the use of development tools like Webpack, Parcel, Vue CLI or Vite.
-This project uses the Vue CLI for this purpose.
+This project uses <b>the Vue CLI</b> for this purpose.
 See [Configuration Reference](https://cli.vuejs.org/config/).
-The Vue app in this WordPress theme is build with Vue 3.
+The Vue app in this WordPress theme is build with <b>Vue 3</b>.

 ## 1. Install Node.js, Vue CLI and the Vue project

-To use the Vue CLI, you will require Node.js installed on your system.
-Then, you need to open your system’s terminal and install the Vue CLI globally by running the following command.
+To use <b>the Vue CLI</b>, you will require Node.js installed on your system.
+Then, you need to open your system’s terminal and install <b>the Vue CLI</b> globally by running the following command.

 ```
 npm install -g @vue/cli